srgrn/chatanu.ga/content/blog/Advent2015/4_Python_search_array_of_hashes_or_objects_.md

 This returns an array of hashes matching the specific field.

-While this proably shows you needed to use a hash instead of a list with some unique key that can be used to select sometimes we work with old code and must fit to it instead of the other way around.
+While this probably shows you needed to use a hash instead of a list with some unique key that can be used to select sometimes we work with old code and must fit to it instead of the other way around.

+Hope it helps.